PICK chart

 A PICK chart is a Lean Six Sigma tool, for organizing process improvement ideas and categorizing them during the Identify and Prioritize Opportunities Phase of a Lean Six Sigma project.

+Background

+The PICK chart was initially developed by Lockheed Martin for identification and prioritization of the company’s process improvement applications.

 Use

 PICK charts are a method to prioritize a number of action items or problem solving ideas.
 A pick chart allows visual comparison of action items relative to their impact to the problem being addressed vs. the ease/cost of implementation.
-In VERY rudimentary terms, PICK charts are a Return On Investment (ROI) method.
+In very rudimentary terms, PICK charts are a Return on Investment (ROI) method.